A top-notch partner

 More variety for better nutrition (and relief for picky eaters)

 When we considered food options, we knew that offering a variety of different options every day is important.
-From fresh salads to a sandwich bar, from soups to hot entrees, everything will be homemade, fresh, and delicious.
+From fresh salads to a sandwich bar, from soups to hot entrees, everything is homemade, fresh, and delicious.
 Sage chefs are skilled at handling issues like allergies and food sensitivities.
 We work with the chefs to devise menus from the 4,433 different recipes Sage offers.

-A more community-oriented lunch
+A community-oriented lunch

 All-inclusive: one annual fee for food at school